 Using WP-Optimize Plugin

-WP-Optimize is one of the best free caching and database cleanup plugin available on the market these days!
+WP-Optimize is one of the best free caching and database cleanup plugins available on the market these days!
 It has everything you would want from a performance plugin while being free!

 Step 1.
 Once you have the plugin downloaded from the WordPress repository, in your WordPress sidebar, go to ‘WP-Optimize > Minify’